-Pretty good print quality can be produced from these budget models.
 Organizations like NASA have even taken to using these printers for astronauts to create functional models in spaceships.
 There is however a ceiling to the quality that can be provided.

 For industrial and more functional applications, better materials and high precision are desired.
 At this level, high-level printers like the SLS printers are used.
 These printers print with higher quality materials producing prints with great accuracy and precision.

-FDM printing definitely has it’s uses in the right industrial applications, even going up to laying down concrete to build houses from the ground up.
+FDM printing definitely has its uses in the right industrial applications, even going up to laying down concrete to build houses from the ground up.

 Finally, adding to the cost of 3D models are the consumables.
 These represent recurrent costs like printing materials, small upgrades, replacements, electricity, and finishing costs such as coating sprays or sandpaper.